bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] Tutorial runthrough.
 					- [ ] Make sure Oar works.
 					- [ ] Check Zeus reflip warning.

 	- [ ] **Polish**
-		- [ ] No last chance flip for Nemesis rounds or Trial rounds.
+		- [ ] Coins with activatable powers should glow solid when hovered.
+Patron token also.
+Remove tinting probably.
 		- [ ] Filters for the patron selection and main scenes.
 			- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
 Need to move inside the scenes instead of on main on top of everything.
 		- [ ] Needs an Abandon Run button somewhere.